 Crabtree is a tiny town located in the state of Pennsylvania.
 With a population of 201 people and just one neighborhood, Crabtree is the 1090th largest community in Pennsylvania.
 Crabtree has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Crabtree is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Crabtree doesn't have a public transportation system that people use for their commute.

 The population of Crabtree has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.

-The per capita income in Crabtree in 2022 was $35,690, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $142,760 for a family of four.
+The per capita income in Crabtree in 2022 was $41,321, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $165,284 for a family of four.

 The most common language spoken in Crabtree is English.
 Other important languages spoken here include Slavic languages and Italian.